 Leaving Hiroshima by coach, we head towards the old imperial capital of Kyoto.
 En route we’ll visit the superb Korakuen garden at Okayama – built in 1700 and renowned as one of Japan’s most exquisite gardens, with lawns, lakes, wooden bridges and shrines and teahouses!
 Our hotel for four nights in Kyoto is the centrally located four-star Kyoto Century Hotel, with breakfast.

 This morning is one of the real highlights of the tour as we explore some of the overwhelming treasures of Japan’s most revered city.
 First is the spectacular and beautiful Golden Pavilion, dating from the classical Muromachi age of Japanese temple design, perfectly overlooking its lake and garden.
 The whole of the upper floors, covered in gold leaf, glow in the morning light with an almost blinding intensity.
 Nearby is the Ryoan-ji temple, or the Temple of the Dragon at Peace, home to Japan's most famous Zen garden, consisting of fifteen rocks surrounded by white gravel carefully raked by monks daily.
-We see the Japanese Garden, less visited by foreigners at the huge temple complex of Myoshinji Temple founded in the 9th Century.
 As a complete change, we then move on to the amazing Sagano Bamboo Grove located in the gorgeous Arashiyama district of western Kyoto – experiencing an almost other-worldly feel as the light streams through the tall green columns of bamboo, up to 30 feet high!
 The day is completed with a visit to the Sogenchi Garden.